Topological Localisation in Time from PT Symmetry: RESULTS

 Since zero-dimensional systems are always at an atomic limit, identifying a physically motivated \emph{topologically trivial} reference phase is not possible.
 Instead, we may look for observables that are sensitive to topological distinctions between the two different phases.
-To this end, we consider a temporal-topological interface at time $t_0$ defined as evolution under a time-dependent Hamiltonian $H(t)$ such that for $t < t_0$, $H(t)$ belongs to a single gapped topological phase (meaning the eigenvector associated with $E_+$ remains in just one hemisphere), and for $t > t_0$, $H(t)$ belongs to the other phase.
+To this end, we consider a \emph{temporal-topological interface} at time $t_0$ defined as evolution under a time-dependent Hamiltonian $H(t)$ such that for $t < t_0$, $H(t)$ belongs to a single gapped topological phase (meaning the eigenvector associated with $E_+$ remains in just one hemisphere), and for $t > t_0$, $H(t)$ belongs to the other phase.
 We stress that beyond this constraint the time dependence is arbitrary, and includes complex time-dependent Hamiltonian dynamics where in general $[H(t_1), H(t_2)] \neq 0$.
-Despite this complexity, we prove in the Supplemental Material \cite{SM} that the topological distinction between the two phases determines the characteristic behaviour of the wave intensity, computed as the vector-norm $|\psi(t)|^2$, along the $t$-axis.
-This behaviour is a localisation (peaking) of the wave intensity about the temporal interface.
-Ultimately this derives from the observation that a quench between Hamiltonian's in the same phase features the property that the pre-quench $E_+$ eigenvector has largest overlap with the post-quench $E_+$ eigenvector.
-The situation reverses if those Hamiltonian's belong to different phases: the pre-quench $E_+$ eigenvector has largest overlap with the post-quench $E_-$ eigenvector.
-This time localisation effect is shown in Figure \ref{fig:2} for a temporal-topological interface that features highly disordered parameter variation.
-Note that, as Figure \ref{fig:2} demonstrates, a periodic drive is not required to observe this effect.
+Despite this complexity, we prove that the topological distinction between the two phases determines the characteristic behaviour of the wave intensity, computed as the vector-norm $|\psi(t)|^2 = \psi(t)^\dagger\psi(t)$, along the t-axis.
+This behaviour is a localisation (peaking) of the intensity about the temporal interface from any initial state that has largest overlap\footnote{By overlap, we refer to the biorthogonal overlap.
+Further details on this may be found in sections S1 and S2.} with the initial growing eigenvector.
+The rigorous proof of this behaviour is provided in complete technical detail within section S1.
+It is important to note that we use the term \emph{localisation} purely as a description of the intensity curve along the time axis; causality dictates that the intensity profile prior to the temporal interface is completely independent of that which comes after.